eban5/aws-developer-exam-notes/notes-dynamodb.md

 * Larger number of smaller ops will allow other requests to succeed without throttling.
 * Avoid scan when possible.
 Design tables so you can use Query, Get, or BatchGetItem

+It's not always possible to distribute read and write activity evenly all the time.
+When data access is imbalanced, a "hot" partition can receive such a higher volume of read and write traffic compared to other partitions.

 Improve Scan Performance - Parallel Scans

 * by default a scan processes data sequentially in returning 1 MB increments before moving on to retrieve the next 1 MB of data.
 It can only scan one partition at a time.